DKXXXL/master-thesis/pldi2023/reviews-salient-points-to-address.md

   considered by [15] but is unclear can be handled by FPOP."

   > Related to Reviewer C's final comment on being upfront about limitations.
+  > Reviewer D also mentions some limitations or challenges for future research,
+  > and asks for explicitly listing the trusted code bases.
+  > Can address all these in one place.

 ### Review C